 Case Example: Vivify

-Every day, patients use the Bluetooth devices, which stream biometric data to the tablet.
+Every day, patients use Bluetooth devices, which stream biometric data to the tablet.
 They also answer questions related to their specific condition, or “pathway.”
-The solution currently includes more than 90 pathways, such as congestive heart failure (CHF), diabetes, cancer, smoking cessation and addiction recovery.
-Patients also use the tablets to view disease-specific educational content, video conference with clinicians and receive medication reminders.
+The solution currently includes more than 90 pathways, such as congestive heart failure (CHF), diabetes, cancer, smoking cessation, and addiction recovery.
+Patients also use the tablets to view disease-specific educational content, video conference with clinicians, and receive medication reminders.

 The Vivify platform analyzes patient data and responses, looks for trends and patterns and interprets all that data for physicians via an online portal with user-friendly dashboards.
 This way, clinicians can easily expand their reach, monitor data in real-time and intervene before minor symptoms become major health problems.

-One other company that is greatly helping streamline chronic care with its remote health monitoring and virtual health platform is – IntelliH.
-Being a Cloud based platform, the company is redefining remote patient care with its customized dashboards, smart alerts, powerful analytics and mobile apps.
+One other company that is greatly helping streamline chronic care with its remote health monitoring and virtual health platform are – IntelliH.
+Being a cloud-based platform, the company is redefining remote patient care with its customized dashboards, smart alerts, powerful analytics, and mobile apps.
 The IntelliH solution is flexible and customizable to a wide variety of business architectures, helping make care more accessible in organizations big and small.

 When it comes to integrating remote patient monitoring with your medical practice, the most important thing you need to consider is – how well it integrates with your electronic health record (EHR) system.
 EHR integration is important for workflow ease.
 Working with solutions that can integrate into your current EHR will make it easy to adopt and deploy across your organization.

-Integrating RPM with your EHR will help you better understand how you and staff can:
+Integrating RPM with your EHR will help you better understand how you and your staff can: